darktable-org/dtdocs/content/module-reference/processing-modules/sigmoid.md

 masking: true
 ---

-Easy to use and robust display transform.
+Display transform used for transforming scene referred image data to display referred viewable images.

 The sigmoid module uses a modified generalized log-logistic curve to smoothly compress the infinite scene referred space into a displayable finite space.